SAP-samples/datahub-integration-examples/PandasDataframeOperators/README.md

 - A docker-image with pandas package is available

 ## Download and Installation
-In the *solution*-folder you find the ready-to-import operators that will be stored under the path:
+In the *solution*-folder you find the ready-to-import operators that will be stored under the path */files/vflow/subengines/com/sap/python36/operators* and the dockerfile to install the pandas library:

-- /files/vflow/subengines/com/sap/python36/operators
+* pandasDockerfile-0.0.x.zip
+* PandasDataFrameOperators-x.x.x.zip

 ## Examples